auraticabhi/VlogVerse/README.md

 # VlogVerseAI - Convert your video or voice into a Blog Post in seconds with the power of AI!

-Built with the Next.js 14 App Router, Clerk for Auth - with Passkeys, Github and Google Sign in, React, Google AI - Gemini API & AssemblyAI, ShadCN UI library for components, React Markdown, NeonDb, UploadThing, Stripe for payments, Webhooks, TypeScript, TailwindCSS and more.
+Vlogverse is an ai SAAS platfrom that can convert your voice into SEO friendly blog posts.
+Built with Next.js 14 App Router, Clerk, Google AI - Gemini API & AssemblyAI, ShadCN UI library, React Markdown, NeonDb, UploadThing, Razorpay for payments, TypeScript, TailwindCSS and more.

 ![Project Image](https://utfs.io/f/3d7a62fe-f8ce-438f-bced-56cb1f83094b-fd7se9.png)